Vermont Drought Impact Reporting & Resources

 - Wildland fire risk

-These reports directly help farmers qualify for USDA disaster assistance. and are the most important for unlocking federal aid.
+These reports directly help farmers qualify for USDA disaster assistance and are the most important for unlocking federal aid.

 - Water hauling assistance is available from these local businesses.